MattWindsor91/roslyn/concepts/docs/tour.md

 ## Standalone instances ##

-Concepts have access to a large amount of features normal extension methods don't have.
-However, it is possible to use instances as a more powerful alternative to standard extension classes.

-By creating a _standalone instance_---an instance that inherits from no concepts---one can attach concept extension methods and operator overloads[^9] to a type without creating a concept to hold them.
+Concepts can access a large amount of features normal extension methods don't have.
+However, we can also use instances as a powerful direct alternative to standard extension classes.
+If we make a _standalone instance_---one that inherits from no concepts---we can attach concept extension methods and operator overloads[^9] to a type without creating a concept to hold them.

 For example,